pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 are deploying a Pravega cluster in Kubernetes, you might find approach 2 simpler and easier to manage.
 In a cluster deployed manually on hardware machines, it might be more convenient to use approach 1 in many cases.
 The specifics of enabling TLS will also differ depending on the deployment option used.

 Here, we describe the steps applicable for approach 1 in manual deployments.
-For approach 2, refer to the platform vendor's documentation.
+For approach 2, refer to the platform vendors' documentation, such as [this](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) one from Google Kubernetes Engine.

 At a high level, setting up TLS can be divided into three distinct stages: